ajaykalia/perpetual/README.md

 ===========

 Update 4: The full loop is in place!
-LLM 1 talks, the Agent analyzes the ongoing conversation, and that analysis is dropped into the new LLM 2 prompt.
+LLM 1 talks, the Agent analyzes the ongoing conversation, and that analysis is dropped into the new LLM 2 prompt, influence LLM 2's reponse.
 - Example output here: https://raw.githubusercontent.com/ajaykalia/perpetual/main/chats/chat-20230704012646.txt
 - For the first time, LLM 2 adjusts in response to the Agent's analysis -- see iterations 3,4,5 where LLM 2 modulated its critique based to the Agent's suggestions.